rohammosalli/python-app/README.md

 I Build my custom Image because I need Helm and Kubectl command and copying my Kubernetes certificate to the Jenkins VM, for security we need setup SSH Key-based authentication and whitelist the specific IP's need to access to this machine.

-###### I just used Jenkins Master, It's not recommended but in Production, we need some Jenkins Slave to do to our jobs
+###### I just used Jenkins Master, It's not recommended in Production, Best way is setup some Jenkins Slave to do to our jobs

 ```bash